 Understanding the Types of Contraceptive Pills

 Contraceptive pills, commonly known as birth control pills, are a popular method of preventing pregnancy.
-They are categorized into two main types: combination pills and progestin-only pills, also known as mini-pills.
-Combination pills contain both estrogen and progestin, while mini-pills contain only progestin.
-Each type has its own set of benefits and considerations, making it essential for individuals to understand their options to choose the best fit for their needs (source).
+They are primarily categorized into two main types: combination pills and progestin-only pills.
+Combination pills contain both estrogen and progestin, while progestin-only pills, often referred to as minipills, contain only progestin.
+Each type has its own set of benefits and considerations, making it essential for individuals to choose based on their health needs and lifestyle preferences (source).

 Combination Pills: A Closer Look